As an HR manager, you’ve likely seen

 The Impact of Company Culture on Productivity in Remote Work

 A strong company culture is important for helping remote teams get their work done.
 It keeps employees connected and working well together, even when they are far apart.
 When employees understand and believe in what their company stands for, they are more likely to work effectively and find it easier to do their work best.
 Open communication brings trust that opens lines in which everyone becomes free to present their ideas and cooperate with each other.
-Positive work culture allows employees for decision-making to be more responsible and productive.
+Positive work culture allows for decision-making, to be more responsible and productive with the help of employee productivity tracking in remote work.

 Creative Virtual Team-Building Activities